The Paul Edwin Potter Internship - Past Projects

 Field Tests Of A UAV-Compatible Spectrometer To Evaluate Its Suitability For Detailed Soil Radon Potential Mapping

-Alexandria Thomas, University of Kentucky Earth and Environmental Sciences: "Field Tests Of A UAV-Compatible Spectrometer To Evaluate Its Suitability For Detailed Soil Radon Potential Mapping" (pdf)
+"Field Tests Of A UAV-Compatible Spectrometer To Evaluate Its Suitability For Detailed Soil Radon Potential Mapping"

 2022 Potter Interns